 Cyra Akila Choudhury

 She was born in Dar-es-Salam, Tanzania and raised in several countries including, India, Pakistan, Great Britain, Canada, and Kenya.
 She attended Woodstock School in Mussoorie, Uttarkhand, India before coming to the United States to pursue her Bachelors degree at The College of Wooster, Wooster, Ohio.
 During her time at Wooster, she majored in Political Science and minored in Religion and Women’s Studies.
 She was awarded the Leslie Gordon Tait scholarship for being the student with the highest GPA with an interest in religion and the Faculty Scholarship.
-She graduated second in her class and was elected to phi beta kappa.
+She graduated second in her class and was elected to Phi Beta Kappa.
 Her senior independent thesis, Partisans of the Prophet: Islamism in Egypt was awarded honors.
 At graduation, she was awarded the department’s Frank Miller prize in Comparative Politics and Departmental Honors.
 She was Wooster’s nominee for the Luce Scholarship and was a finalist for that prize in 1996.

 During 2005-2007 Professor Choudhury also founded and served as Executive Director for a nonprofit organization, The Foundation for the Advancement of Women in Religion.
 She participated in national conferences regarding the role of women in religious communities, religious institutions, and also in departments of religion and theology in the academy.
 FAWR raised and distributed scholarship money to postdoctoral and junior faculty before it was disestablished in 2007 at the start of the financial crisis.

-Professor Choudhury joined the FIU College of Law faculty as a tenure-track Assistant Professor in 2007.
-She was promoted to Associate Professor in 2011 and awarded tenure in 2013.
-She has taught Family Law, Current Topics in Family Law, Sales, Islamic Law, and Law and Exclusion.
-In 2008-2009, she was a Visiting Assistant Professor at the University of Richmond and taught Family Law, Sales, Islamic Law and Payment Systems.
-Her scholarship has placed in peer reviewed journals and leading law reviews including, the University of Colorado Law Review, Akron Law Review, Columbia Journal of Gender and the Law, the Michigan Journal of International Law, and Vanderbilt Journal of Transnational Law and has been on numerous SSRN top ten downloads lists.
+She has teaches Family Law, Information and Data Privacy Law, Law and Science, Law and Artificial Intelligence: Robots, Algorithms and Justice, Women in the Law, African American and Minority Jurisprudence, Current Topics in Family Law, Sales, Islamic Law, and Law and Exclusion.
+Her scholarship has placed in peer reviewed journals and leading law reviews including, the University of Colorado Law Review, University of Cincinnati Law Review, Southwestern Law Review, CUNY Law Review, Akron Law Review, Berkeley Journal of Gender, Law, and Justice, Columbia Journal of Gender and the Law, the Michigan Journal of International Law, and Vanderbilt Journal of Transnational Law.
+She is co-editor of Islamophobia and the Law, a field-defining book that brings together scholarship on Islamophobia in the United States.
 She is frequently invited to publish reviews, chapters in books and articles in special issues of peer-edited journals.
 As an acknowledged expert in South Asia, Comparative and International gender law, Islamic law and Muslims as minorities, she has appeared on television and interviewed by local and national media.
-She was thrice selected as a docent for the Harvard Institute for Global Law and Policy (IGLP) Workshop for five years.
+She was a writing workshop faculty for the Harvard Institute for Global Law and Policy (IGLP) Workshop for five years.